Naga Munchetty

-Subha Nagalakshmi Munchetty-Chendriah (born 25 February 1975), known professionally as Naga Munchetty, is a British television presenter, newsreader and journalist.
-She is a regular presenter on BBC Breakfast, and hosts an 11am-2pm programme from Monday to Wednesday on BBC Radio 5 Live.
-She is also a former presenter of BBC World News and BBC Two's weekday financial affairs programme Working Lunch.
+Subha Nagalakshmi Munchetty-Chendriah (born 25 February 1975), known professionally as Naga Munchetty, is a British television presenter, journalist and newsreader.
+She is a regular presenter of BBC Breakfast and has presented a range of BBC news and current affairs programmes, including BBC World News and BBC Two's weekday financial affairs programme Working Lunch.
+She also presents on BBC Radio 5 Live, where she co-hosts the television review podcast Must Watch with Scott Bryan and Hayley Campbell.

 Early life and career

-Munchetty grew up in Streatham, south London.
-Her mother, Muthu, is from Tamil Nadu in India and her father is from Mauritius.
+Munchetty grew up in Leytonstone, Camberwell, Peckham and Streatham, south London.
+Her mother, Muthu, is from Tamil Nadu, India and her father is from Mauritius.
 They met when both were studying in Wales, her mother training to be a dentist and her father to be a nurse.
 They married in London in 1974, without the knowledge or approval of their parents.
 She has one sister, born in 1976.
-Her early education was at Graveney School in Tooting.
-She studied English Literature and Language at the University of Leeds, graduating in 1997.
-Her first job was as a journalist on the City Pages of the London Evening Standard.
-She also worked on the Business Section of The Observer.
+Her early education was at Graveney School, Tooting.
+In 1997, she took a BA in English from the University of Leeds.
+Her first job was as a journalist on the City pages of the Evening Standard.
+She also worked on the business section of The Observer.